modmore/docs/en/01_Commerce/v1/75_Developer/09_Custom_Shipping_Methods.md

-If your shipping costs are dynamically generated based on product weight, size or quantity, the standard shipping method in Commerce which offers fixed or percentage prices may not be flexible enough.
-Or perhaps you'd like to integrate with the API of a shipping partner to calculate the right total.

-At that point you'll need to look at developing a custom shipping method.
+If your shipping costs are dynamically generated based on product weight, size or quantity, and the [standard shipping methods](../Shipping_Methods) in Commerce are not flexible enough, or  if you'd like to integrate with the API of a shipping partner to calculate the right total, you can develop a custom shipping method.

 ## Basics